-The Board will formally acknowledge receipt of an appeal, and will provide the name of the DEP project manager assigned to the specific appeal.
-The notice of appeal, any materials accepted by the Board Chair as supplementary evidence, any materials submitted in response to the appeal, and relevant excerpts from the DEP's application review file will be sent to Board members with a recommended decision from DEP staff.
-The appellant, the license holder if different from the appellant, and any interested persons are notified in advance of the date set for Board consideration of an appeal or request for public hearing.
-The appellant and the license holder will have an opportunity to address the Board at the Board meeting.
-With or without holding a public hearing, the Board may affirm, amend, or reverse a Commissioner decision or remand the matter to the Commissioner for further proceedings.
-The Board will notify the appellant, the license holder, and interested persons of its decision.
+The Board will acknowledge receipt of an appeal, and it will provide the name of the DEP project manager assigned to the specific appeal.
+The notice of appeal, any materials admitted by the Board as supplementary evidence, any materials admitted in response to the appeal, relevant excerpts from the DEP's administrative record for the application, and the DEP staff's recommendation, in the form of a proposed Board Order, will be provided to Board members.
+The appellant, the licensee, and parties of record are notified in advance of the date set for the Board's consideration of an appeal or request for a hearing.
+The appellant and the licensee will have an opportunity to address the Board at the Board meeting.
+The Board will decide whether to hold a hearing on appeal when one is requested before deciding the merits of the appeal.
+The Board's decision on appeal may be to affirm all or part, affirm with conditions, order a hearing to be held as expeditiously as possible, reverse all or part of the decision of the Commissioner, or remand the matter to the Commissioner for further proceedings.
+The Board will notify the appellant, the licensee, and parties of record of its decision on appeal.